VzBoT3D/docs/docs/vz330_mellow/preparation.md

 ## Tools

-You will need the following tools to build up your VzBoT330 from a mellow kit:
+You will need the following tools to build up your VzBoT330 from a Mellow kit:

 * 1-4mm hex keys
 * A 5.5mm hex socket bit (or pliers to hold a nut in place